mylofi/local-vault/LOCK-KEY.md

 });
 ```

 **Note:** If `vaultID` is not known (or was lost!), a vault can still be connected via ["discovery mode"](README.md#discoverable-vaults).
 However, silent connection via `useLockKey` is not allowed for this mode -- doing so will throw an error!
 Instead, the user must instead be prompted for a passkey authentication to pull the lock-key.
+You could then re-save that vault ID (`vault.id`), along with the lock-key, to enable subsequent silent reconnections.

 ## Manually setting lock-key for vault instance operations